atolye15/scss-starter/docs/core/colors.md

 ### `$alert-color`

 Global alert color.
-This is the value used in the `u-color-alert` and `u-background-color-alert` utility class.
+This is the value used in the `u-color-alert` and `u-background-color-alert` utility classes.

 ```scss
 $alert-color: #f04124;